 "Reading Art?"
 Mieke Bal

-To me one of the best examples of showing off the new ideas that reading art brings about is this picture of a pipe tilted The Treachery of Images", with "Ceci n'est pas une pipe" (This is not a pipe) written across the bottom in French by Rene Magritte .
+itten across the bottom in French by Rene Magritte .
 Rene is asking us to look at objects and in specific painting in a new way .
 In linguistics it would be called the thick and thin definitions.
 To look at objects in a different way, we all say that this is a painting of a pipe , but we can not hold it in our hands , fill in with tobacco and smoke it .

+itten across the bottom in French by Rene Magritte .
+Rene is asking us to look at objects and in specific painting in a new way .
+In linguistics it would be called the thick and thin definitions.
+To look at objects in a different way, we all say that this is a painting of a pipe , but we can not hold it in our hands , fill in with tobacco and smoke it .
 To take a reading of Art even further we could say that we never really know that the real painting exists.
 We can assume that it exists somewhere in some way , but until we are standing in front of it in a museum all we can know this is this and other digitized version.

 Another piece of art that makes us question the way we look at things is ' one and three chairs " by Joseph Kosuth .
 Here a chair is juxtaposed against a picture of a chair and than the definition of a chair .This representation highlights the relationship between referent , and the language and picture that we chose to represent it .
 In semiotics this would be the denotative and connotative meaning of the chair .